The Faceless Ones

 Sue: Who’d want the body of a scruffy drunk?

-Sue: I really like the Doctor bluffing his way through this.
-It’s starting to feel like proper Doctor Who.
+Sue: I like how he’s bluffing his way through this.
+It’s starting to feel like proper Doctor Who now.

-As the Doctor sabotages the processing machine, Sue is still fixated on his screwdriver.
+As the Doctor sabotages the Chameleons’ processing machine, Sue remains fixated on his screwdriver.

 Sue: So what kind of screwdriver does the Doctor use at this point?
 It is a Philips?
 A Pozidriv?
 A Frearson?
 What?